Alan Woan: Playing career

 Woan began his career in non-league football, playing for Anfield Road School, Bootle and later New Brighton.
 In 1953, Woan signed for Norwich City.
 He scored three minutes into his debut appearance for Norwich City against Northampton Town.
 Over the next three seasons, Woan made 21 League appearances (seven goals) for Norwich, and 43 times in 77 matches for Norwich City Reserves.
 In 1956, he moved on to Northampton Town.
 In his time at Northampton, he scored 68 goals in 118 appearances.
 However, in October 1959, he was signed by Crystal Palace in exchange for Mike Deakin.
 He made his Palace debut on 31 October in an away 2–0 win against Gateshead, and between then and February 1961, made 46 appearances, in all competitions, scoring 23 goals.
 He then moved again, to Aldershot where he made 108 appearances over the next three years, scoring 44 goals, before moving into non-league football with Chertsey Town.

 Later career

 After retirement, Woan worked with youth players at Tranmere Rovers and subsequently in local government on the Wirral.

 Personal life

 Woan was born in Liverpool, England.
 His brother Don and his son Ian were both professional footballers.

+Death

 Woan died from COVID-19 in 2021.